paour/docker-gyb/README.md

 Docker Mailbox Sync
 ===================

-Forked from [https://github.com/JakeWharton/docker-mbsync](Jake Wharton's) great mbsync docker container.
+Forked from [Jake Wharton's](https://github.com/JakeWharton/docker-mbsync) great mbsync docker container.

 A Docker container which runs the [`gyb`][1] tool automatically to synchronize your email.